School district: History

 There were 130,000 school districts in the country in 1930, with an average student population of 150.

 From 1942 to 1951 the number of school districts declined from 108,579 to 70,452, a decrease of 38,127 or 35%.
-Many states had passed laws facilitating school district consolidation.
+Many states had enacted laws facilitating school district consolidation.
 In 1951 the majority of the school districts in existence were rural school districts only providing elementary education, and some school districts did not operate schools but instead provided transportation to other schools.
 The Midwest had a large number of rural school districts.
+In 2013 the number of U.S. school districts was under 13,000.
+By 2013 the rate of school district consolidation across the country had declined.

 Previously areas of the Unorganized Borough of Alaska were not served by school districts but instead served by schools directly operated by the Alaska Department of Education and by Bureau of Indian Affairs (BIA) schools.
 The state schools were transferred to the Alaska State-Operated School System (SOS) after the Alaska Legislature created it in 1971; that agency was terminated in 1975, with its schools transferred to the newly created Alaska Unorganized Borough School District, which was broken apart into twenty-one school districts the following year.

-In the 2017 Census of Governments, the United States Census Bureau enumerated the following numbers of school systems in the United States:
+In the 2022 Census of Governments, the United States Census Bureau enumerated the following numbers of school systems in the United States: